Managing the Millennials: Some Thoughts

-A great deal has been written about Generations X and Y in recent years.
-These are some short extracts from a longer article written by Heather Neeley, M.A., Master Trainer for RainmakerThinking Inc., which appeared on the Gonzaga University website and is about Generation Yers in the USA, though there are some common themes with Generation Yers in different corners of the world according to international research which I have been undertaking in recent times.
+A great deal has been written about Generations X (those born between 1965 and 1979) and Y (those born between 1980 and 1994) – the Millennials.
+These are some short extracts from a longer article written by Heather Neeley, M.A., Master Trainer for RainmakerThinking Inc., which appeared on the Gonzaga University website and is about Generation Yers in the USA, though there are some common themes with Generation Yers in different corners of the world according to international research which I have indertaken.

 “Our task is to learn what makes them tick so we can maximize the talents and help develop them in areas where they are under-skilled…